basnijholt/nijho.lt/content/post/terminal-ninja/index.md

 ## 💾 Dotfiles: Version Control Your Configuration Files

-As a terminal ninja, you know the importance of your configuration files.
-They hold the keys to your productivity, personalizing your terminal experience and making it truly your own.
+Configuration files are the key to a personalized terminal experience.
-To ensure the safety and portability of your configurations, it's essential to keep a `dotfiles` folder, where you store and version control your configuration files and plugin repositories.
+Keeping a `dotfiles` folder where you store and version control your config files ensures they're safe, portable, and easily shared.

 By keeping your `.bashrc`, `.zshrc`, and other configuration files under version control, you can:

-1. Keep track of changes and easily revert to previous versions if something goes wrong.
+1. Track changes and easily revert to previous versions if something breaks.
-2. Synchronize your settings across multiple machines, allowing you to recreate your terminal setup on any system.
+2. Sync your settings across multiple machines, recreating your setup anywhere.
 3. Share your configurations with others, helping them improve their own terminal experience.

+A powerful approach is to not only track your configuration files but also to include plugins and tools as git submodules in your dotfiles repository.
+This keeps everything organized and makes it easy to update or share your complete setup.

-As an example, these are the submodules (we will go over a few later in this post) I am tracking in my `dotfiles` repository:
+Here's an example of submodules I track in my dotfiles repository:

 ```bash
 [submodule "configs/zsh/oh-my-zsh"]